markmandel/brute/README.md

 ### Quick Start

-A quick example based overview of what fucntionality Brute provides.
+A quick example based overview of what functionality Brute provides.

-I've used fully qualified names, *brute.entity* and *brute.system* to be explicit about what is part of Brute in the demo code below, and what denotes custom code.
+I've used fully qualified namespace, *brute.entity* and *brute.system* to be explicit about what is part of Brute in the demo code below, and what denotes custom code.

 #### Creating a Ball entity, with corresponding components.